cchristion/glide/README.md

         - other
     - Format Conversion & Delimiter Detection:
         - xlsx files are converted to csv.
-        - sql files are converted to csv (if --sql is enabled) using the gotool.
+        - sql files are converted to csv (if --sql is enabled) using the go_sql2csv.
         - csv files are analyzed for their delimiters.
     - Output Structuring:
         - A workdir/upload directory is created.